THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 The combination of braised beef that’s been slow-cooked in homemade enchilada sauce makes for perfectly seasoned shredded beef enchiladas.
 After tasting these, there will be no need to try another beef enchilada recipe ever again!

-Definitely don’t skimp on the toppings, because they’re necessary.
-They help cut through the richness of the braised beef and the sprinkling of lime juice brightens the deep rich flavors.
+Don’t skimp on the toppings, because they’re necessary.
+They help cut through the richness of the braised beef, and the sprinkling of lime juice brightens the deep rich flavors.
 Toppings of sour cream, cilantro, and diced avocado crown these enchiladas like the Mexican food royalty that they are.

 Can I use store-bought enchilada sauce?